-Other information
+Other information in the Annual Report

-The Directors are responsible for the other information.
-The other information comprises the information included in the Annual Report and Financial Statements but does not include the financial statements and our auditor's report thereon.
+The directors are responsible for the other information.
+The other information comprises the information included in the Annual Report and Audited financial statements, but does not include the financial statements and our auditor's report thereon.